Suggestion: Watch the 20 minutes video tutorial before reading this article

-1. Create patterns, size table and material specification
+1. Create patterns, size chart, and material specification

 Vietnamese textiles generally don’t develop their own ODM products.
-In other words, they don’t have a glossy catalog with nice looking designs for you to choose from.
+In other words, they don’t have glossy catalogs with nice looking designs for you to choose from.

 They expect you to provide that.

 Before you approach a clothing or home textiles supplier in Vietnam, you must prepare the following: